-One of the first things that I wanted to tackle with the flat, was the paint colours.
-Almost every room had some sort of a blah colour – beige, cream, and purple everywhere.
-The colours weren’t doing anything for the lack of lighting in some spaces.
+One of the first things that I wanted to tackle with the flat, was the paint colors.
+Almost every room had some sort of a blah color – beige, cream, and purple everywhere.
+The colors weren’t doing anything for the lack of lighting in some spaces.
 The hallway was the worst culprit, with the mauve above and dark purple below making the whole space feel small and dark.

 the hallway before

 So, when Richard and I were both off for a couple weeks, we decided to tackle painting the hallway and living room.
-To be fair, we had aspirations to paint the bedroom as well, but just ran out of steam.
+To be fair, we had aspirations to paint the bedroom as well but just ran out of steam.
 While all the moldings and trim in the apartment add such wonderful character, they also add an insane amount of time to paint.
-The trim and door colour in the apartment was a gross yellowish cream colour (hard to capture in photos, just trust me), so we decided to paint everything, doors included, back to a nice white.
+The trim and door color in the apartment was a gross yellowish cream color (hard to capture in photos, just trust me), so we decided to paint everything, doors included, back to a nice white.

 look at all the trim we had to paint… yikes!

-After researching colours for a few days, and even getting some swatches mailed to me, I was having a hard time picking.
+After researching colors for a few days, and even getting some swatches mailed to me, I was having a hard time picking.
 From my limited experience, painting in the UK and North America is very different.
-Back home, the hardware stores carry a huge assortment of swatches and tend to have other colour brands on file to match.
-But in the UK, colour matching is a bit more new, and the brands they carry offer a limited selection.
+Back home, the hardware stores carry a huge assortment of swatches and tend to have other color brands on file to match.
+But in the UK, color matching is a bit more new, and the brands they carry offer a limited selection.

 the living room before